mmagician/mmagician.github.io/content/smoothie.md

 Zero Knowledge Proofs are still mysterious and hard to explain to non-cryptographers.
 I am building a user friendly platform to demonstrate the principle behind ZKPs as a game between a prover & a verifier.

-To this end, I am using a well-known game of Sudoku: users will solve the sudoku game in their browser and generate a proof of correctness.
+To this end, I am using a well-known game of sudoku: users will solve the sudoku game in their browser and generate a proof of correctness.
 The verifier will be a smart contract that can verify the proofs and issue acknowledgements for valid solutions.

 ## Project details